Faecal calprotectin

 Faecal calprotectin (or fecal calprotectin) is a biochemical measurement of the protein calprotectin in the stool.
 Elevated faecal calprotectin indicates the migration of neutrophils to the intestinal mucosa, which occurs during intestinal inflammation, including inflammation caused by inflammatory bowel disease.
 Under a specific clinical scenario, the test may eliminate the need for invasive colonoscopy or radio-labelled white cell scanning.

 Structure and function

-Calprotectin is a 24 kDa dimer of calcium binding proteins S100A8 and S100A9.
+Calprotectin is a 24 kDa protein dimer of S100A8 and S100A9.
 The complex accounts for up to 60% of the soluble protein content of the neutrophil cytosol.
-In vitro studies show that calprotectin has bacteriostatic and fungistatic properties, that arise from its ability to sequester manganese and zinc.
+In vitro studies show that calprotectin has bacteriostatic and fungistatic properties, that arise from the ability to sequester manganese and zinc ions.
 Calprotectin has two transition metal binding sites that form at the interface of the S100A8 and S100A9 monomers, and metal sequestration by calprotectin has been shown to be calcium dependent.
 The complex is resistant to enzymatic degradation, and can be easily measured in faeces.